BLC-HTWChur/rsd-specification/rsd2-specification.md

 The purpose of this binding is to simplify the discovery process for client applications using named service protocols.

-This specification diverts from the original XML-based specifications in three directions.
+This specification diverts from the original XML-based specifications in three areas.

 1. It adds information on the transport protocol.
 2. It allows an attribute-free syntax.